CrashCortez/vitadock-mpv/README.md

 - For audio I recommend usb bluetooth dongle

-- I used [BaReinhard's Super Simple Raspberry Pi Audio Receiver Install](https://github.com/BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install) all credit for the BT sound setup goes to him.
+- I used [BaReinhard's Super Simple Raspberry Pi Audio Receiver Install](https://github.com/BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install) for the BT Sound setup, all credit for the BT sound setup goes to him.